 To graduate, students must complete 120 credits.
 In addition to fulfilling the university’s general education common core requirements, students take 18 credits in a primary concentration, 15 credits in a secondary concentration, and 12 credits in a third area of concentration.
 Students take liberal arts electives to fulfill any remaining credit requirements.

 Westfield State University is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 27. The New School

 New York, New York

 Distance learners interested in obtaining a liberal studies online degree can pursue a BA or BS in liberal arts at the New School’s public engagement school in New York City.
 The entire degree can be completed online, or students can take a combination of online and on–campus courses.
 Designed for adults and transfer students who often have work experience and have taken time off between high school and college completion, the program lets individuals create their own multidisciplinary course of study.
 The program accepts up to 84 transfer credits towards the undergraduate degree, including credit for college–level learning received from work and life experience.

-The New School is regionally accredited by the Middle States Commission of Higher Education (MSCHE).
+The New School is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

 28. Los Angeles Pacific University

 Los Angeles Pacific University, located in Southern California, offers an online bachelor’s in liberal arts.
 LAPU designed this bachelor’s of arts in liberal studies for students working to become special education and elementary school teachers.
 The accelerated program prepares students for successful teaching careers by providing them with a multidisciplinary academic background.
 Many working paraprofessional educators enroll in the program to further their careers.
 The entire degree is available online, with no in–person requirements.
 As an evangelical, faith–based institution, LAPU integrates Christian values into its curriculum.

 Students complete 120 credits to graduate with a bachelor’s degree, with 73 general education credits and 47 credits from the liberal arts core.
 Additionally, online students benefit from discounted, flat–rate tuition.